callum-hart/immutable-styles/docsNext/basicConcepts.md

 </dl>
 ```

 > 💡Note: other than using JSX the similarites between React and Immutable Styles end there.
-Immutable Styles is only concerned with styling web interfaces and *not* building them.
+Immutable Styles is *only* concerned with styling web interfaces and *not* building them.

-### Immutable Selectors
+### Attributes

 So far we've only seen *type selectors* – selectors that match elements by their HTML tag name.
-However it is common for CSS selectors to match elements with a specific class name.
+However it is common for CSS selectors to match elements based on a specific class name, pseudo class or element, and screen-size.

-In immutable styles this is achieved using the JSX `className` prop provided by the library:
+In immutable styles these are achieved using JSX attributtes.
+Similar to props in React – immutable attributtes are defined by the opening JSX tag – such as the `className` attributte:

 ```jsx
 <div className="sideBar">